Dear Home-Ec 101,

-If you haven’t removed all of the sweat, deodorant, detergent or a delicious combination of the three from your clothing, each time that the shirt gets wet, no matter how it occurs, via water or more sweat those funky odor molecules still in the shirt can go back into solution.
-When those molecules are in solution (usually, that’s your sweat) they are able to smell again.
+If you haven’t removed all of the sweat, deodorant, detergent, or a delicious combination of the three from your clothing, each time that the shirt gets wet, no matter how it occurs, via water or more sweat, those funky odor molecules still in the shirt can go back into solution.
+When those molecules are in solution (usually, that’s your sweat), they can stink again.
 Good times.
-Sometimes the heat of the dryer is enough to permanently set some stains, hopefully not in your case.
+Sometimes, the dryer’s heat is enough to set some stains, hopefully not in your case permanently.

 If you are regularly using deodorant/antiperspirant, chances are you have more than one issue going on with your shirts.
-Turn your shirts inside out and feel the underarm area, if there is a slightly waxy or greasy feel, you probably have a buildup of deodorant in the material.
-Deodorants cover up body odor and the waxy medium used to apply it to your underarm can also do a good job of trapping odors in the armpits of your shirt.
+Turn your shirts inside out and feel the underarm area.
+If there is a slightly waxy or greasy feel, you probably have a deodorant buildup in the material.
+Deodorants cover up body odor, and the waxy medium used to apply it to your underarm can also do a good job of trapping odors in the armpits of your shirt.

 Try soaking your shirts for several hours in a tub of water with 1 cup of white vinegar.
-This will lower the pH of the water and hopefully will help remove some of that deodorant build up.
-If you have a top loading washer, go ahead and fill the tub with warm water, then add your shirts and the white vinegar.
-Allow the washer to agitate for a bit and then turn off the machine and let the clothing soak in the washtub.
+This will lower the water’s pH and hopefully will help remove some of that deodorant build up.
+If you have a top-loading washer, go ahead and fill the tub with warm water, then add your shirts and the white vinegar.
+Allow the washer to agitate for a bit, turn off the machine and let the clothing soak in the washtub.

-Unfortunately soaking isn’t always possible in some front loading clothes washers, you may have to use a container of some sort.
-If there is a significant build up of deodorant and antiperspirant on your clothing, you may need to repeat this a couple of times.
-Deodorant residue can sneak up on you and may not be obvious until it is an annoying problem.
+Unfortunately, soaking isn’t always possible in some front-loading clothes washers.
+You may have to use a container of some sort.
+If there is a significant build-up of deodorant and antiperspirant on your clothing, you may need to repeat this a couple of times.
+Deodorant residue can sneak up on you and may not be obvious until it is a very annoying and embarrassing problem.

-Consider trying out different types of antiperspirant / deodorant and finding one that fits your personal body chemistry and doesn’t leave much residue.
+Consider trying out different types of antiperspirant deodorant until you find one that fits your personal body chemistry and doesn’t leave much residue.
 It’s not a one size fits all product.

 Sometimes the discoloration caused by antiperspirant is permanent, even if you haven’t used the dryer.

-Another possible cause of the odor in your laundry is what’s known as detergent build-up.
+Another possible cause of the odor in your laundry is what’s known as laundry detergent build-up.

-If there is too much detergent in the wash portion of your laundering, your washer isn’t going to be able to rinse all of it away.
+If there is too much detergent in the wash portion of your laundering, your washer will not be able to rinse all of it away.
 The residue left behind is actually quite sticky and great at trapping odors in the fabric.

-If you have a front loading washer and have been using the high efficiency detergent, determining if there is a build-up is a little more difficult since high efficiency detergent is specifically manufactured to be less sudsy in general.
-You are going to have to rely on your nose.
+If you have a front loading washer and have been using the high-efficiency detergent, determining if there is a build-up is a little more difficult since the high-efficiency detergent is specifically manufactured to be less sudsy in general.
+You will have to rely on your nose.
 I’d run an experimental load of your offending clothing with just vinegar or borax and see if it comes out smelling better.

 Submit your questions to firstname.lastname@example.org.